Why do your PhD in Germany?

 Moreover, German universities are among the best in the world and the German doctorate enjoys an outstanding reputation in all disciplines.

-Germany’s research institutions, universities and companies welcome international researchers and offer excellent opportunities for your doctoral studies.
-This is demonstrated by the fact that more than 5,500 international graduates complete their doctorates in Germany every year.
+Germany’s universities, research institutions and companies welcome international researchers and offer excellent opportunities for your doctoral studies.
+This is demonstrated by the fact that roughly 5,800 international graduates complete their doctorates in Germany every year.
 And there is something else you ought to know: as a rule, PhD students can write their doctoral thesis in English.

 Do you have a good or very good university degree and a promising doctoral thesis project?
 Then you have good prospects of receiving a scholarship or a funded doctoral position.
 This is because many funding organisations support international PhD students.

-The German Academic Exchange Service (DAAD), for example, supports roughly 5,000 international doctoral students a year in Germany with scholarships.
+The German Academic Exchange Service (DAAD), for example, supports more than 4,000 international doctoral students a year in Germany with scholarships.
 But other organisations also offer interesting funding programmes for PhD students.

 If you come to Germany, you will experience the benefits of living in one of the world’s safest and freest countries.
 The freedom of the arts, sciences and research is highly valued and is protected by the constitution.